RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ## Leave

-The three week notice requirements apply to unpaid leave (except FMLA), to the extent possible.
+The three-week notice requirements apply to unpaid leave (except FMLA), to the extent possible.
 We understand that there are sometimes emergency circumstances which make this type of notice challenging, and management will do its best to approve leave in these circumstances as well.

 Unpaid leave is available in increments of less than or equal to 6 weeks at a time.